BawCOS/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 	 = \sum_{i=1}^{141} \left(y_i - \hat{y}_i\right)^2
 $$

-Here there are 141 residuals, one for each observation.
+In our problem, there are 141 residuals, one for each observation.
 We use a computer to minimize the sum and compute point estimates.

 ```r